Opinion: Cloud Password Managers

 The thought of “let me have all my passwords, credit cards and identity numbers accessible from any device in the world” should sound ridiculous, but everyone is so used to using these services due to the convenience that it’s no longer absurd to think this way.

 Think: if you can access your passwords and personal information over the Internet from any device in the world, that means that other people could too.
 Using an offline system that is only accessible locally on your personal physical devices eliminates the threat of your entire private database being hacked over the Internet.
+As the saying goes, “the cloud is just someone else’s computer”.

 Furthermore, it is absurd to have access to an entire database of your personal information on a phone that could be lost, compromised by a shady app or a myriad of other situations.
 I think it makes the most sense to have only the logins for mobile apps that you’d need right away while mobile (ex.
 Uber) available on your phone.